vrothenberg/CrewKB/memory-bank/progress.md

 30. **Testing Framework**:
     *   Comprehensive testing framework established.
     *   `test_direct_google_scholar_tool.py`: Fixed `RuntimeWarning: coroutine '_async_run' was never awaited` by ensuring the coroutine object is closed in the relevant test.
 Tests for this tool now pass.
+31. **MLflow Integration**:
+    *   Integrated MLflow for tracking experiments, logging metrics, and visualizing agent performance.
+    *   Created a MLflow utility module to centralize MLflow integration.
+    *   Updated configuration files to support MLflow tracking URI and experiment name.
+    *   Modified the knowledge base flow to log metrics to MLflow.
+    *   Enhanced the metrics collector to integrate with MLflow.
+    *   Created a test script for verifying MLflow integration.

 ## What's In Progress